 So, I created a Google Map for you to easily get to each of these Grand Teton photo spots.
 Click on the image of the map below to go to the shared map in Google Maps or go to the map here.

 Oxbow Bend is one of the best places in Grand Teton National Park to get a beautiful photo.

-On a quiet morning you can see Mount Moran, in the northern end of the Teton Range, reflected in the water of the Snake River.
+On a quiet morning, you can see Mount Moran, at the northern end of the Teton Range, reflected in the water of the Snake River.

 Oxbow Bend can also be a prime wildlife viewing area.
 It’s popular with moose, river otters, pelicans, and trumpeter swans.